 Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Monsoons bring heavy rainfall, which can cause localized flooding and landslides, especially on mountain roads.
 Checking local weather advisories plus road quality before traveling during monsoon periods is advised.
-Tropical depressions in the Bay of Bengal might bring strong winds and heavy rain, notably during inter-monsoon periods.
+Tropical depressions in the Bay of Bengal can bring strong winds and heavy rain, notably during inter-monsoon periods.

 Dec-April